 Tussocky grass margins provide essential over-wintering habitat for many welcome insects and spiders, which will feed on crop pests in the spring.
 They are also used by grasshoppers, sawflies and other insects that provide chick food for birds such as partridges, tree sparrows and reed buntings.
 Grass margins also provide useful terrestrial habitat for amphibians and reptiles for feeding, shelter and migration, and can provide connectivity in the landscape allowing wildlife to move through it.

 Floristically-enhanced grass margins can provide greater plant species diversity and provide a rich source of nectar and pollen for a variety of invertebrate species.

+Margins can make a significant contribution to the area of rough grassland required by breeding barn owls.
 Populations of small mammals, such as voles and harvest mice, are able to build up in wide grass margins, providing ideal hunting habitat for barn owls and kestrels.
 Wide margins away from roadsides can reduce the risk of barn owls being killed by road traffic.

 A tussocky grass strip against a short, thick hedge provides an ideal habitat for ground-nesting bird species such as grey partridges, whitethroats and yellowhammers.
 Corn buntings may use the same kind of strip alongside field boundaries with no hedgerows.